Contact information

 Overview

-I was educated at the University of Exeter, and received a PhD (nanomedicine), having worked on graphene-based anti-cancer nanomedicine.
-After a short spell at UCL working on photonanomedicine for the detection of cancer at early, curable and reversible stage funded by the CRUK, I went to Imperial College London developing plasmonic nanomedicines for disease theranostics.
-In 2022, I joined the Radcliffe Department of Medicine.
+Dr. Tanveer Tabish is a British Heart Foundation Advanced Fellow and a Group Leader within the Division of Cardiovascular Medicine.
+His research group pioneers drug delivery platforms for cardiovascular therapeutics.
+Tanveer earned his PhD from the University of Exeter, supported by the UKRI Doctoral Training scholarship where he worked on graphene-based anti-cancer nanomedicine.
+After a short spell at UCL working on photonanomedicine for the detection of cancer at early, curable and reversible stage funded by the CRUK, he went to Imperial College London developing plasmonic nanomedicines for disease theranostics.
+In early 2022, he joined the Radcliffe Department of Medicine.

 Collaborations